-since 2018, norns has grown beyond our earliest imaginings: all sorts of new functionality, expanded documentation, group tutorials and classes, weekly hangouts, and perhaps most notably a huge explosion of community-contributed scripts. script-making is also art-making, and the inspiring level of sharing has itself built a community.
+Since its release in 2018, norns has grown beyond our earliest imaginings: new functionality, expanded documentation, group tutorials and classes, weekly hangouts, and perhaps most notably a huge explosion of community-contributed scripts.
+Script-making is also art-making, and the inspiring level of sharing has itself built a community.

-norns.community is a centralized place for community projects. it was initiated by monome and the vision was shaped by the talents of
+norns.community is a centralized place for community projects.
+It was initiated by monome and was shaped by the talents of

 @tyleretters who added sharp visual styling + data design and